The top 25: Quinn Li, global head, Qualcomm Ventures

 Video conferencing technology provider Zoom also filed for a $100m IPO on the Nasdaq Global Select Market in March 2019 and semiconductor and data technology provider Intel purchased India-based microprocessor manufacturer Ineda Systems for an undisclosed sum a month earlier.

 The unit made a notable exit as early as March 2016, which came in the wake of Li’s appointment to manage the unit: an early $2m investment made by Qualcomm three months prior for driverless vehicle technology developer Cruise was bought by automotive manufacturing group General Motors bought it for $1bn.

-Qualcomm Ventures was primarily interested in identifying future technology trends for its parent, investing in potential and current customers as well as in business partners to drive the ecosystem forward.
-Li conceded that quantitative measuring was hard because it was almost impossible to figure out whether a portfolio company became a client of the parent corporation because an investment was made or whether they would have become a customer anyway.
+Qualcomm Ventures is interested in identifying future technology trends for its parent, investing in potential and current customers as well as in business partners to drive the ecosystem forward, said Li.
+He conceded that quantitative measuring was hard because it was almost impossible to figure out whether a portfolio company became a client of the parent corporation because an investment was made or whether they would have become a customer anyway.

 It was important, therefore, that a corporate venture capital unit followed three rules – senior management had to be on board, there had to be a very clear plan and the team had to be disciplined about it, and there had to be a long horizon because returns would not be generated for five to six years.

 Li joined Qualcomm Ventures in 2005 after roles at IBM, Broadcom and Lucent following completion of his electrical engineering PhD at Washington University in St Louis, said some of the biggest challenges he has had to overcome along the way have involved finding the balance between strategic and financial objectives while building the right team with sufficiently diverse experience to expand investments into new areas.